 Fly tipping, dog fouling, rodent droppings….
 Let’s face it, it isn’t glamorous.

-nplaw’s highly experienced advocates represent our clients, including the Broads Authority and Norfolk Fire Service, in the Magistrates Courts, the Crown Courts and before tribunals, on prosecutions for breach of regulations on:
+nplaw’s highly experienced advocates represent our local authority clients in the Magistrates Courts, the Crown Courts and before tribunals, on prosecutions for breach of regulations on:

 - food hygiene;

 - properties – their use and condition;

 We also represent our public sector clients on orders to enforce regulations and appeals against notices of breach.
 Examples of successful prosecutions we have recently undertaken include acting for Great Yarmouth Borough Council on:

 - the prosecution of a 99p store for breach of three food offences and six safety offences after rodent droppings were found in the shop; and

 - the prosecution of a landlord for a variety of offences after a house in multiple occupation was found to be so dangerous (the rear exit door was locked with no key available whilst the front door had a faulty lock leaving the property unsecure and the electrics, including the fire alarm, were defective) that the council had to close down the property to prevent its occupation.